About Parabellum Ops

 Our Approach

-Parabellum Ops is based on three principles:
+Parabellum Ops is built on three core principles:

-1. Transparency over automation
+Transparency over automation

-2. Structure over speculation
+Structure over speculation

-3. Judgment over prediction
+Judgment over prediction

-Parabellum is designed to be used in:
+Parabellum Ops is designed for:

-Policy and advisory contexts
+Policy and advisory work

-Institutional research teams
+Institutional analysis teams

-About the Creators
+About the Creator

-The platform is developed in collaboration with CIRIS (Center for International Relations and International Security), a nonprofit organization dedicated to critical inquiry, education, and applied research in global affairs.
+a nonprofit organization dedicated to critical inquiry, education, and applied research in global affairs.

 In an era of accelerating information and automated analysis,